 The part of the judge was offered to both Spencer Tracy and Burl Ives, but instead went to Joseph N. Welch who was a lawyer in real life who had represented the U.S. Army in the televised Army-McCarthy hearings in 1954.

-Otto Preminger sued Columbia Pictures and their TV subsidiary Screen Gems when they sold "Anatomy of a Murder" in a package of sixty films to television for ten million dollars.
-In New York, ABC interrupted the 160 minute film 13 times with 36 commercials.
-Preminger was furious that his film was being mutilated and took them to court in a highly publicized case, but lost.
+Otto Preminger sued Columbia Pictures and its TV subsidiary Screen Gems when it sold this film in a package of 60 films to television for $10 million.
+In New York, ABC interrupted the 160-minute film 13 times with 36 commercials.
+Preminger was furious that his film was being mutilated and took them to court in a highly publicized case.
+He lost.

-Otto Preminger originally wanted Lee Remick for the part of Laura because he had been impressed with her debut in A Face in the Crowd (1957) and knew that she could play a young sultry woman (even though Remick was 8 months pregnant when Preminger approached her for the role).
-A few weeks later he called to tell her that he had given the part to Lana Turner and instead offered her a smaller role of Mary Pilant, but Remick boldly refused.
-On an especially hectic day when Remick received a call saying that she had the part of Laura, she thought it was a joke and hung up.
-It took another phone call to convince her that she truly did have the lead female role.
+Otto Preminger originally wanted Lee Remick for the part of Laura because he had been impressed with her debut in A Face in the Crowd (1957) and knew that she could play a young sultry woman (even though she was eight months pregnant when Preminger approached her for the role).
+A few weeks later he called to tell her that he had given the part to Lana Turner and instead offered her the smaller role of Mary Pilant, but Remick boldly refused.
+Later, on an especially hectic day she received a call saying that she did indeed have the part of Laura because Turner turned it down, she thought it was a joke and hung up.
+It took another phone call to convince her.

 The part played by Lee Remick was first offered to Lana Turner, who agreed to take it on the condition that she would wear gowns designed exclusively by her personal couturier, Jean Louis.
 When director Otto Preminger objected that such gowns were not suitable for the role, Turner turned down the part.
 Columbia was ready to give in to Turner's demands but Preminger resisted and gave the role to Remick, then almost a beginner.

-The "law library" in the courthouse was actually filmed in the Carnegie Public Library in Ishpeming Michigan.
-The door that was opened in the Courthouse, which is in Marquette, Michigan, was the door to the men's restroom.
-The movie was filmed on location in Marquette County Michigan.
+The "law library" in the courthouse was actually filmed in the Carnegie Public Library in Ishpeming, MI.
+The door that was opened in the courthouse, which is in Marquette, was the door to the men's restroom.
+The movie was filmed on location in Marquette County, MI.

 Along with Glory (1989), Crimson Tide (1995), Independence Day (1996), and The Dark Knight (2008), this is one of only five films whose purely orchestral soundtracks won the Grammy Award for Best Score despite not being nominated for an Academy Award for Best Original Score.